Kuncans/Exams-App/README.md

 ## Known Bugs
 - Navigating to Exams tab disables NavigationLink on "Next" button
-- Questions / Sections do not update as they are changed.
-(Would implement class as an ObservableObject with Published variables)
+- Questions / Sections do not update as they are changed (would implement class as an ObservableObject with Published variables)
-- Questions do not persist on save with the Exam model
+- Questions do not persist on save with the Exam model (would implement one -> many relationship in CoreData model)

 ## Tech Stack